galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 Since the release of hooks with React v16.8.0, the way we write our applications has changed.
 If you are not familiar with React hooks (I doubt it), I highly recommend you to check it out the [official documentation](https://reactjs.org/docs/hooks-intro.html) and [Dan Abramov's talk on React Conf](https://www.youtube.com/watch?v=dpw9EHDh2bM).

-Before React 16.8.0, the main way to share behaviour between components was using a pattern called [Higher Order Components (alson known as HOC)](https://reactjs.org/docs/higher-order-components.html).
-It consists in changing the given component to have some extra functionality or to pass some extra props.
+Before React 16.8.0, the main way to share behavior between components was using a pattern called [Higher Order Components (also known as HOC)](https://reactjs.org/docs/higher-order-components.html).
+It consists of changing the given component to have some extra functionality or to pass some extra props.

 In this example, `withSpecialPower` adds `specialPower` to the component, which contains a random special power (just to exemplify).